vuestorefront/vue-storefront/docs/content/cookbook/oss-deployment-guide.md

     branches:
       - main
 ```
-You can change this to only run when, for exmaple, you create a realease tag.
+You can change this to only run when, for example, you create a realease tag.
 Check out the [Github Actions documentation](https://docs.github.com/en/actions) for more information.

 ### Create deployment artifacts
 Now that we've told Github when to run our script, we need to tell it what to do.
 The `jobs` property in the script tells Github what to do.
 In this case, we want to create deployment artifacts.